 The Company has ceased to issue further grants of share options under the ESOP since the last grant in July 2008.
-Please refer to the "Directors' Statement" and corresponding "Notes to Financial Statements" section of this Annual Report for more details relating to the ESOP.
+Please refer to the "Directors' Statement" and "Notes to Financial Statements" in the "Financials" section of this Annual Report for more details relating to the ESOP.